Join a Great Team, Work for a Great Cause

 Description

-Native Plant Trust is offering two 25-week internships for the 2024 field season.
+Native Plant Trust is offering two 25-week internships for the 2025 field season.
 The two conservation internships offer a range of learning opportunities in areas that are integral to NEPCoP and the PCV programs, from coordinating with landowners and volunteers to conducting botanical surveys and processing data.
-Interns will work with conservation staff to create a personal education plan, have the opportunity to take Native Plant Trust’s educational programs and courses at no cost, and participate in seminars and an informal reading and discussion group in the conservation department.
+Interns will work with Conservation staff to create a personal education plan, have the opportunity to take Native Plant Trust’s educational programs and courses at no cost, and participate in seminars and an informal reading and discussion group in the Conservation department.

 Desired Skills